Prenatal hormones and sexual orientation: Transsexualism

 Because organ differentiation and brain differentiation occur at different times, in rare cases transsexualism can result.

 Drawing on some transsexualism cases, Garcia-Falgueras and Swaab state that "[f]rom these examples it appears that the direct action of testosterone on the developing brain in boys and the lack of such action on the developing brain in girls are crucial factors in the development of male and female gender identity and sexual orientation".
 Countless studies have been run on peripheral levels of sex steroids in male and female homosexuals, a considerable number of which claimed to find "less 'male hormone' and/or more 'female hormone' in male homosexuals and vice versa in female homosexuals".
 However, these findings have been reviewed and have subsequently been dismissed by Gooren as suffering from faulty design and interpretation.

 Factors implicated in the development of transsexuality include chromosomal abnormalities, polymorphisms of certain genes, and variations in aromatase (cytochrome P450 CYP19) and CYP17.
 Girls with congenital adrenal hyperplasia show an increase in probability of transsexuality later in life; however, this probability is still only 1–3% in CAH.
 Although historically abnormal sexual differentiation has pointed to androgens as a causal factor, there are codeterminants of gender identity and sexual orientation.
 These factors are currently unknown, and thus no clear cut answer for the cause of transsexualism and homosexuality exists.

 Due to relatively small population sizes, generalizability of studies on transsexuality cannot be assumed.

+Isolated GRH Deficiency

+Isolated GRH deficiency (IGD, also known as isolated or idiopathic hypogonadotropic hypogonadism, IHH) also provides evidence of the influence of estrogen on androphilia.
+Shirazi et al. found that women with IGD reported lower male attraction than typical females.
+However, IGD did not lead to a complete decrease in attraction to males, possible leading to an elevated proportion of participants with IGD to identify as bisexual in comparison to unaffected females.
+IGD did not directly decrease libido or other sexual desire.
+Males with IGD did not differ in sexual orientation from typical males.